 Shortly thereafter, Attila died of uncertain causes.
 Because his death occurred the night after he'd celebrated a new marriage—the last of many!—his young bride was suspected of complicity in his demise but the charge was never proven.
 And, as has happened so often in history, where the Italians failed to save their land, Italy itself rose to the challenge, shades of Greece and the Persian Wars!
 In this instance, the Hunnic army contracted some type of epidemic during their brief stay on the Italian peninsula.
 This mystery disease decimated their ranks, and soon after their departure they disappeared completely, from Europe and history.
 As one modern writer notes, "They were not mourned."

-Moving next to sea, the Vandals took up piracy and severely disrupted trade in the western Mediterranean.
+Next, moving to sea, the Vandals took up piracy and severely disrupted trade in the western Mediterranean.
 The recent assassination of Aetius, who was the most competent Roman general in the day and had died at the hands of none other than Valentinian III, the Emperor of Rome himself, only made the Vandals' path to naval power and domination all the easier.
 This horrifying replay of Stilicho's death—shades of Honorius again!—not only led to Valentinian's own murder in retaliation for Aetius' but also opened the way for a second assault on the capital itself, the devastating Vandalic Sack of Rome in 455 CE.
 Unlike the Visigoths' earlier siege, the Vandals' attack involved prolonged, physical ruin, a destruction so complete and indiscriminate, so emblematic of wanton atrocity, that these barbarians' very name made its way into common parlance, and ultimately English, as a by-word for "the malicious destruction of property," vandalism.

-The final days of the Roman Empire are usually assigned to the year 476 CE, when the German general Odovacar deposed the "last Roman Emperor," a boy ironically named Romulus Augustulus.
+The final days of the Roman Empire are usually assigned to the year 476 CE, when the German general Odovacar (or Odoacer) deposed the "last Roman Emperor," a boy ironically named Romulus Augustulus.
 Although Odovacar acted with little respect for formalities—he removed the child from the throne and sent him off to a monastery where he subsequently died—the usurper faced no real opposition, political or military.
 The reality of the matter was that barbarian leaders like him had been the power behind the throne for many years in Rome, and the German strongman did little more than end the pretense of non-barbarian control of the Roman West.

 His move was, moreover, driven by economics as much as anything else.
 Despite the travails of their Western counterparts, the Eastern emperors—by then, there were two Roman emperors, one in Rome and one in Constantinople—continued to demand that the entire Empire pay taxes into a common treasury.
-From there, few of these funds ever made their way back to the West where it was desperately needed to defend the state and rebuild its infrastructure.
+From there, few of these funds ever made their way back to the West where they were desperately needed to defend the state and rebuild its infrastructure.
 In open defiance of this tradition, Odovacar began keeping the monies he collected from those areas he governed.

 The luxury-loving emperors of the East were incensed to find their outstretched hands empty and responded in a manner consistent with standard Roman policy in the day.
 They hired barbarians to do their dirty work.
 In 493, Theodoric, the leader of the Ostrogoths who had at last been liberated from Hunnic dominion, was commissioned to head west and dispatch Odovacar, which he did in typically savage fashion.
 In the course of negotiating peace with his barbarian brother at a banquet, Theodoric stabbed him to death.